Skip to content

 Terminal window

-containment-chamber operator rotate unseal \
+containment-chamber operator rotate quorum \

 --auth-token "$AUTH_TOKEN" \